Planting Seeds for Future Ministry

 You may become a member of the Cornerstone Legacy Society by providing for a legacy gift to the endowment or the Church.
 No minimum amount is required.
 In fact, it is not necessary to disclose to the endowment trustees or the parish clergy the type or amount of your bequest unless you want to do so.

 Becoming a member of the Cornerstone Legacy Society is as easy as making the appropriate arrangements with your financial advisor, insurance agent, or attorney.
-Then, simply communicate to either a St. Peter’s Family Endowment trustee or to Fr.
-Furman that you have made a provision for a legacy gift, and clarify whether you intend for your gift to be left to the endowment or to the parish.
+Then, simply communicate to either a St. Peter’s Family Endowment trustee or to the Rector that you have made a provision for a legacy gift, and clarify whether you intend for your gift to be left to the endowment or to the parish.